sammy-kablammy/.config/quick_reference/neovim_quick_reference.md

 zr to open all folds
 zm to close all folds

+# Reload a file that was edited elsewhere
+Working on a file in nvim and vscode simultaneously?
+Neovim won't automatically load the new changes.
+Use `:edit` or just `:e` to get the latest version of the file.

 # Extra notes
 To see the previous output of commands, use :messages